Kwuasimoto/rolling-ta/README.md

 ## Project Description

 Leveraing **Numpy** and **Numba**, rolling-ta is designed for fast and efficient technical analysis, while maintaining the simplicity and ease of use of **Pandas**.
-It provides an intuitive single-responsibility API focused exclusively on technical analysis calculations.
+It provides an intuitive single-responsibility API focused on technical analysis calculations and real-time updates.
 Prioritizing optimizations for speed, while being lightweight.

 Key features include: